LIVING WITH LHON

 AFB - American Foundation for the Blind

-Since LHON is a mitochondrial disorder, it can be helpful to learn more about mitochondrial disease at:
+Since LHON is a mitochondrial disorder, it can be helpful to learn more about mitochondrial disease.

 LHON can be a good reason to delve into the family’s genealogy.
 It can be interesting to trace the maternal line through all the women who carried and passed the LHON gene, and the men who carried but didn’t pass it on.
-Here's a professional genealogist explaining how to study your own maternal bloodline to learn about who in your extended family might carry the LHON mutation.
+This professional genealogist analyzed several LHON families, and explains how to study your own maternal bloodline.

 11. Lifestyle Choices